csc-training/hpc-python/docs/mooc/numerical-computing/broadcasting.md

     b:     5 x 1 x 3  # mismatch in the third from last dimension
 ~~~

-It is very easy to make wrong assumptions intuitively, so instead careful
+It is very easy to make wrong assumptions intuitively, so careful
 consideration is always needed when broadcasting.